Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 The mechanics of sessions (queuing)
 ----------------------------------------

 For each backend, the first job in the session waits its turn in the queue normally, but while the session is active, subsequent jobs within the same session take priority over any other queued jobs.
-If there are no jobs that are part of the active session ready, the session is deactivated (paused), and the next job from the regular fair-share queue is run.
+If no jobs that are part of the active session are ready, the session is deactivated (paused), and the next job from the regular fair-share queue is run.
 See :ref:`ttl` for more information.

 Session jobs still run one at a time.
 Therefore, jobs that belong to a session still queue up while one is running, but you do not have to wait for it to complete before submitting more jobs and they do not go through the fair-share queue.

 .. note::
     * Systems jobs such as calibration have priority over session jobs.

-Iterations vs Batching
+Iterations and batching
 --------------------------

 Sessions can be used in iterations or by batching.